sajidbuet/sajidbuet.github.io/content/outreach/professional/_index.md

 Title: Professional Activities
 Placing: 6
 icon: users
-description: List of my current and past professional activities
+summary: List of my current and past professional activities
 ---

 ### BUET

-#### Secretary, IEEE Bangladesh Section
+#### IEEE Bangladesh Section
 ![MeetTheYP](IEEE-BDS-Logo.png)
-I won the election of Secretary-Elect of IEEE Bangladesh Section.
 I secured highest number of votes among all candidates in the 2021 IEEE Bangladesh Section ExCom election.
 I was reelected secretary in 2023.
+I was the Educational Activities Chair of the IEEE BDS in 2024 .

 #### Founding President, The Optical Society - OSA Bangladesh Section
 ![MeetTheYP](OSA_BD.png)